US arranges flights to bring Americans out of Lebanon as others seek escape

 Some officials and community leaders in Michigan, home to the nation's largest concentration of Arab Americans, are calling on the U.S. to start an evacuation.
 Pentagon spokeswoman Sabrina Singh said that was not being considered right now.

-Israel has stepped up airstrikes and launched a ground incursion into southern Lebanon targeting Iranian-backed Hezbollah militant leaders.
-Iran on Tuesday fired nearly 200 ballistic missiles toward Israel, stoking fears that the escalating attacks, including an Israeli response, will explode into an all-out regional war.
+Israel has opened a pounding air campaign deep into Lebanon and a ground incursion in the country's south targeting the Iranian-backed Hezbollah militant group.
+Iran on Tuesday fired nearly 200 ballistic missiles toward Israel, leaving the region bracing for any Israeli retaliation and fearing an all-out regional war.

 Israel and Hezbollah have traded fire across the Lebanon border almost daily since the day after Hamas, another Iranian-backed militant group, attacked Israel on Oct.
 7, triggering the war in Gaza.